Cloud Hosted Versus On Premises – Complete Cost Comparison

 Monthly Cloud Subscription FeesCost

-10 x PIP Standard Cloud fee includes all licenses, Microsoft Office, Servers, Services, Management and Backups$1500
+10 x PIP Standard Private Cloud fee includes all licenses, Microsoft Office, Servers, Services, Management and Backups$1500

 Total Cloud Monthly Subscription Fees$1500